|

 contaminants are mostly carbon based and come from misplaced hands, shoes

 and hair.
-Soot from old oil or coal
+Soot from old oil or coal fired heating systems is another

-deposited on interior stone.
-It was
+carbon-based contaminant that gets deposited on interior stone.
+It was not

-thus more carbon.
+more carbon.

 Carbon-based